 The Algoma Highlands Conservancy (AHC) recognizes the many supporters and partners that have contributed to our many achievements to date!
-The lands of King Mountain and Robertson Cliffs are providing us a platform from which to further our core values of conservation, silent-sport recreation, environmental education, and conservation research in the broader Algoma Highlands region.
 On behalf of current and future generations that will benefit from your generosity and collective effort, the AHC offers a sincere and appreciative

 thank you to all friends and supporters!